munificent/craftinginterpreters/book/introduction.md

 I'm really excited we're going on this journey together.
 This is a book on implementing interpreters for programming languages.
 It's also a book on how to design a language worth implementing.
-It's the book I wished I had when I first started getting into languages, and it's the book I've been writing in my <span name="head">head</span> for nearly a decade.
+It's the book I wish I had when I first started getting into languages, and it's the book I've been writing in my <span name="head">head</span> for nearly a decade.